akveo/react-native-ui-kitten/docs/src/articles/guides/icon-packages.md

 UI Kitten API allows you to register multiple icon packages.
 Let's also create a Material Icons provider.

-With a similar to [3rd party icons guide](guides/3rd-party-icon-packages) way, create a Material Icons provider.
+With a similar to [3rd party Icon packages guide](guides/icon-packages#3rd-party-icon-packages) way, create a Material Icons provider.

 ```jsx
 import * as React from 'react';